UDC-GAC/SeQual-Stream/README.md

 mvn package -DskipTests
 ```

-This will generate a folder called /target inside the three modules of the project (SeQual-Model, SeQual-CMD and SeQual-GUI), containing each one the appropiated jar file.
+This will generate a folder called target inside the SeQual-CMD and SeQual-GUI modules of the project, containing each one the appropiated jar file.
 How to use each module is explained below.

 Note that the first time you execute the previous command, Maven will download all the plugins and related dependencies it needs to fulfill the command.
 From a clean installation of Maven, this can take quite a while.
 If you execute the command again, Maven will now have what it needs, so it will be able to execute the command much more quickly.